Utah State vs. Wyoming NCAA Football Odds, Plays and Insights | November 20, 2021

 - Wyoming's games have gone over 52.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 55.4, is 2.9 points greater than Saturday's over/under.
+- The two teams combine to average 55.4 points per game, 2.9 more than the over/under in this contest.

-- These two squads combine to allow 47.7 points per game, 4.8 fewer than this contest's over/under.
+- This contest's over/under is 4.8 points greater than the 47.7 these two squads combine to allow per game this season.

-- The Aggies and their opponents have scored an average of 62.7 points per game in 2021, 10.2 more than Saturday's total.

-- The 52.5 over/under in this game is 5.6 points higher than the 46.9 average total in Cowboys games this season.
+- The 52.5 over/under in this game is 5.6 points above the 46.9 average total in Cowboys games this season.

 Utah State Stats and Trends